digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 - The name of the choice.
 Must begin with a capital letter.
 - If you're using choice-first, preface with ``choice``.
 Otherwise, this isn't needed.
 - Must be unique in your project.
 Choices in different templates can't have the same name.
-- If you're using controller-first, you can have multiple choices after one ``can``, for tidiness.
-However, note that this syntax is deprecated and will be removed in a future version of Daml.

 .. _daml-ref-controllers: